Mallby History, Family Crest & Coats of Arms

 The parish of Acaster-Malbais in the union of York, partly in the Ainsty wapentake in the West Riding of Yorkshire was home to another branch of the family.
 "This place partly derives its name from the family of Malby, who flourished here for some centuries after the Conquest, until at length a daughter and heiress was married to Fairfax of Walton, created Viscount Emley."

 Early History of the Mallby family

-Another 130 words (9 lines of text) covering the years 183 and 1831 are included under the topic Early Mallby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mallby research.
+Another 63 words (4 lines of text) covering the years 183 and 1831 are included under the topic Early Mallby History in all our PDF Extended History products and printed products wherever possible.